tracim/tracim/frontend/doc/app_building.md

     - password: admin@admin.admin
     - _(optional) if you need to be logged in with a different user, see [below](#run-servdev-with-a-different-user)_
 2. Update your `debug.js` file to match your local database.
 See [below](#update-debugjs-for-servdev)
-3. update `cors.access-control-allowed-origin` from `backend/development.ini` to add the app's dev serveur address
+3. update `cors.access-control-allowed-origin` from `backend/development.ini` to add the app's dev server address
    - This address is available in `webpack.servdev.config.js` in the property `devServer.port`
    - exemple for app File: `http://localhost:8075`